Lawyer for ex-Ecuador VP demands access to him in prison | Law-Order

 He was convicted again in 2020 of using money from contractors to fund campaigns for President Rafael Correa's political movement and given an eight-year sentence.
 Glas, who served more than four years in prison before being released in 2022, has long alleged the charges are politically-motivated, an accusation prosecutors have denied.

 He now faces charges of misusing funds collected to aid reconstruction of coastal Manabi province after a devastating 2016 earthquake.
-President Daniel Noboa did not refer directly to the dispute with Mexico at an event celebrating youth employment on Monday.
+In a letter shared via social media platform X, President Daniel Noboa said he was open to fixing things with Mexico but insisted that the law must always be respected.

-"The government has a utopia which should be a reality, an Ecuador without impunity, where every sentenced criminal completes their sentence in jail, cost what it may," Noboa said.
-Prison violence is common in Ecuador, where hundreds of inmates have been killed in recent years.
+"To the Mexican people, I want to express that I will always be willing to resolve any difference, but justice is not up for negotiation," he said.
+Mexican Foreign Minister Alicia Barcena said on Monday that the head of Ecuador's diplomatic mission to her country will not be asked to leave, stressing Mexico wants to calm tensions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)